everydayrain/imagined_realities/content/blog/graylog-revised.md

 You'd then run that using Ansible as a role in your playbook.

 ### Conclusion
 Admittedly, this is a post with a niche attraction, but nevertheless I hope it may help someone in the future.
-Should you have any questions, don't hesitate to DM me on  [Mastodon](https://infosec.exchange/@anthro_packets).
+Should you have any questions, don't hesitate to DM me on {% linkprimary "Mastodon", "https://infosec.exchange/@anthro_packets" %}.